In this article

 Additionally, some medications can interact with drugs used in dentistry.
 This is why getting clearance before restoration or surgical visits is essential.

-For example, instead of two dental practice visits for basic dental cleanings per year, you can divide these appointments into two sessions within a week or two of each for four total dental appointments per year.
+For example, instead of two dental practice visits for basic dental cleanings per year, you can divide these appointments into two sessions within a week.
+You may also consider two of each for four total dental appointments per year.

-In some cases, when a patient’s ADHD is severe, or they are undergoing an invasive dental procedure, dental sedation might be necessary.
+Dental sedation might be necessary when a patient’s ADHD is severe or if they are undergoing an invasive procedure.

 Although some people are reluctant to use oral sedation, it’s a valuable tool and soothes mental health issues like stress and anxiety.
 Sedation dentistry is safe, effective, and more accessible than ever.